Breast Cancer Risk Factors: Breast Density on a Mammogram

 Breast density is a measure used to describe mammogram images.
 It’s not a measure of how the breasts feel.

 Breasts are made up of breast tissue (the milk ducts and lobules, which may be called glandular tissue) and fat.
-Connective tissue helps hold everything place.
+Connective tissue helps hold everything in place.
 Learn more about breast anatomy.

 Breast density compares the area of breast and connective tissue seen on a mammogram to the area of fat.
 Breast and connective tissue are denser than fat and this difference shows up on a mammogram (see images below).